gvwilson/sensibleadventures/shudarga/notes.md

     - (Mention this in passing - not a major point)

 - Apprentice Lhodak: works in Jangchup's manufactury.
-  - Leads a small gang of bullies (other apprentices from the manufactury)
+  - Leads a small gang of other apprentices from the manufactury
   - As the manufactury drives other woodworkers out of business, the apprentices who work their have started swaggering around those who work elsewhere
   - Really doesn't like it when Damcho points out that they might one day be Makers,